How do stocks work? With all the recent hype in trading, it’s a good question to ask.

 - IWM for the Russell 2000 Index

 Not set up with a trading platform?
 We’ve got you covered.
-With StocksToTrade you can access quotes, charts, scanners, news feeds, social-media buzz, and more — all from a single platform.
-Grab a 14-day trial for just $7 now.
+With StocksToTrade, you can access quotes, charts, scanners, news feeds, social media, and more — all from one platform.
+Grab a 14-day trial for just $7.

 Even when the broad stock market is down, various stocks and sectors will still do well.

 You can use your trading platform to look for the biggest gainers for the past day, week, month, or year.
-It’s one way to quickly see which stocks are the hottest.
+It’s one way to see at a glance which stocks are the hottest at the moment.

-Next, it’s a good idea to keep a watchlist of these hot stocks.
-That’s your collection of stock tickers that’s easy for you to come back to again and again.
+It’s a good idea to keep a watchlist of stock tickers to check again and again.

-It’s no accident that when you see a top trader sitting in front of their screens, you see them looking at a bunch of stock charts.
+It’s no accident that you see top traders sitting in front of screens full of stock charts.

-It’s one thing to buy a stock that looks solid fundamentally.
-But sometimes, you buy these stocks and the price might not move.
+It’s one thing to buy a stock with solid fundamentals.
+But sometimes, you buy these stocks and the price doesn’t move.

-By adding chart reading into the mix, you can understand when the market’s excited about a stock.
+By adding technical analysis into the mix, you can understand when the market’s excited about a stock.
 And you can see when traders rush in to buy a stock, which can push the price up.

 As a rule of thumb, don’t enter a stock position unless you see a compelling situation on the chart.
-That might be a proven support level or consistent uptrend.
-Check out this post to learn more about reading charts.
+I’m talking about stock chart patterns.

 Are you a trader with a small account?

-That can be a great thing!
-You have a ton of opportunities to be involved with the hottest, fastest-moving stocks.
-These opportunities are generally found at the smaller end of the market, in small-cap and penny stocks.
+That can be a great thing — if you know what you’re doing!
+There are a ton of opportunities to trade the hottest, fastest-moving stocks.
+Opportunities abound in the world of small-caps and penny stocks.

-The stock market has the potential to be a fantastic wealth-creation machine … but finding and executing the best trades requires a tremendous amount of skill.
+It’s possible to make money trading stocks.
+But finding and executing the best trades requires a tremendous amount of skill.

 There’s a huge chasm between the skill levels of beginner and professional traders.

-But what if you could cut to the chase and see exactly how a professional trader approaches the stock market?
-StockToTrade Pro could be just what you’re looking for…
+What if you could cut to the chase and see exactly how a professional trader approaches the stock market?
+The SteadyTrade Team could be what you’re looking for.

 Through the stock market, you can learn about the global economy, new technology, societal changes, and so much more.

-I feel so fortunate every day that years ago I set off on the path to becoming a stock trader.
-I hope that you’ll follow in my footsteps if this post lights a fire in you.
+How do stocks work?
+Stock trading has been one of the most rewarding parts of my life.
+I feel fortunate every day that years ago I set off on this path.
+I hope that this post lights a fire in you and you’ll follow in my footsteps.

 This post isn’t enough to get you started in the markets.
 But don’t feel overwhelmed.
 Remember that every long journey starts with a single step.
-And check out all of our resources.
+So check out our resources.

-Just make that first step … Find an interesting stock, bring it up on your trading platform, read the associated news, and watch its chart.
+Take that first step.
+Find an interesting stock, bring it up on your trading platform, read the news and watch its chart.

 If you don’t have a go-to trading platform, now’s a great time to get StocksToTrade.
 You can grab a 14-day trial for $7.